-Most companies rely on ERP systems and spreadsheets for financial planning, which can often create errors and make it difficult to arrive at consensus plans and budgets.
+If your company is like most companies, you use ERP systems and spreadsheets for your financial planning, which can create errors and make it difficult to arrive at consensus plans and budgets.
 Financial ERP systems can handle individual transactions very well and spreadsheets offer flexibility with great individual modeling capabilities; however, neither can really provide centralized views of the data and information because of their limited focus.

 To boost accuracy in forecasting and improve resource allocation, a solution with flexible modeling capabilities, personalized analytics and integrated workflows is required.
-The IBM Cognos® Integrated Financial Planning and Forecasting Blueprint Powered by IBM Cognos Express is that solution.
+The IBM Cognos® Integrated Financial Planning and Forecasting Blueprint is that solution.

-The Integrated Financial Forecasting and Planning Blueprint Powered by IBM Cognos Express enables operations to focus on plans while affording finance and senior management the visibility to ensure that operational plans are in synch with corporate objectives.
+The Integrated Financial Planning and Forecasting Blueprint enables operations to focus on plans while affording finance and senior management the visibility to ensure that operational plans are in synch with corporate objectives.
 The Blueprint establishes the targets and metrics used to measure organizational success.
 Response to changing business conditions is usually expressed as an updated forecast.
-As forecasts change, integrated financial statements can be instantly updated to see the impact on key financial objectives such as days sales outstanding (DSO) and cash flow per share.
+As forecasts change, integrated financial statements can be instantly updated to see the impact on key financial objectives such as DSO and cash flow per share.